CRMSB/PAPER_subspace_MESE/docs/src/building_basis.md

-# Building temporal basis
+# Generate Subspaces

-This package implement 3 differents temporal basis :
+This package implements 3 different subspaces :
-- Exponential basis
+- Exponential
-- Extended Phase Graph (EPG) basis
+- Extended Phase Graph (EPG)
-- Calibration basis
+- Calibration

-## How to build a basis
+## How to build a subspace

 The 3 methods are based on the same concept :

-Generate a dictionnary with the evolution of the signal at each echo time `signal_dict`
+Generate a dictionary with the signal evolution at each echo time `signal_dict`

-Apply with the Singular Value Decomposition on it
+Apply a Singular Value Decomposition on it
 ```julia
 svd_obj = svd(signal_dict)
 ```

-and then crop to the desired number of basis
+and then crop to the desired subspace dimension
 ```julia
 basis = ComplexF32.(svd_obj.V)[:, 1:NUM_BASIS]
 ```

-This concept can be applied to create your own basis for example directly from echo images.
+This concept can be applied to create your own subspace, for example directly from echo images.

 ## Difference between the 3 methods

-Exponential and EPG basis build a dictionnary withthe signal evolution of the Multi-Echo Spin-Echo sequence for various $T_2$ (or $B_1$ for the EPG case).
+Exponential and EPG subspace generate a dictionary with the signal evolution of the Multi-Echo Spin-Echo sequence for various $T_2$ (or $B_1$ for the EPG case).

-The Calibration basis reconstructs low-resolution images at each Echo Time points with the calibration fully sampled area.
+The calibration subspace reconstructs low-resolution images at each Echo Time with the  fully sampled area of the k-space.

-# Exponential basis
+# Exponential subspace
 ```@docs
 MESE_basis_exp
 ```

-In the publication, the basis is extracted from a dictionnary generated with a range of $T_2$ from 1 ms to 2000 ms with a step of 1 ms.
+In the publication, the subspace is extracted from a dictionary generated with a range of $T_2$ from 1 ms to 2000 ms with a step of 1 ms.

 Other approachs can be used :
 - a logarithmic repartition of $T_2$
-- extracting from a fully acquisition the distribution of $T_2$ and then generates from that distribution the dictionnary (Tamir et al, MRM,2017)
+- extracting from a fully acquisition the distribution of $T_2$ and then generate from that distribution the dictionary (Tamir et al, MRM,2017)

-Let's take a look at the first 6 basis from a linear repartition
+Let's take a look at the first 6 subspace vectors from a linear repartition :

 ```@example exp
 using Subspace_MESE